UC Blue Ash College

 Brenda is a professor of English in the English and Communication Department.
 She earned her doctoral degree in literacy education and master’s degree in multicultural education from the University of Cincinnati.
 She was inducted into Academy of Fellows for Teaching & Learning in 2011.
 Her research interests include equity in writing courses, eportfolios, problem-based learning, and faculty development.
 Brenda is co-editor of Equity and Inclusion in Higher Education: Strategies for Teaching

-Professor, UCBA Behavioral Sciences, Co-Director of the Learning and Teaching Center
+Assistant Professor, Biology, Co-Director of the Learning and Teaching Center

 Emeriti of the L+TC